stride3d/stride-website/posts/2023-12-31-foss-engines-overview.md

 ## What is FOSS, and why should I use a FOSS game engine?

 As the name suggests, free and open-source software (FOSS) includes two notable characteristics: it is free (libre), and its source code is available.
-You can free (or libre) software for any purpose at your sole discretion.
+You can use free (or libre) software for any purpose at your sole discretion.
 Most commonly you will hear folks refer to this as something to the effect of: “free as in speech, not free as in beer”.
 The user has complete control over the software.
 The open-source aspect of FOSS describes how everyone has access to the code that makes up the software.

 Using a FOSS game engine provides several advantages.
 Foremost, no licensing fees.
 While contributors always appreciate donations, none of the notable FOSS game engines expect or require any upfront payment, subscriptions, or ongoing royalties.
 FOSS engines provide independence from a single organization.
 If changes to a FOSS engine’s terms upset the community, the engine’s licensing terms allow developers to stick to the version with the most favorable terms and even fork off the project if they choose.